 $gas = 10,000 x 1,000 x 10-9 x $4,000 = $40

-Therefore, if there is more demand for transactions, miners will naturally give priority to requests with higher gas fees since those transactions will compensate their computational efforts better.
+Therefore, if there is more demand for transactions, the validators will naturally give priority to requests with higher gas fees since those transactions will compensate their computational efforts better.
 As the number of transaction requests increases the gas fees that need to be offered to get a transaction completed also increase.

 Gas fees can be high because Ethereum is one of the most used blockchains.
 As the demand increases, the gas fees can shoot up very quickly.
 Yet, Ethereum gas fees are not always astronomical.
 They have spiked to incredibly high levels during peak periods in the past such as the 2017 ICO boom and the DeFi summer of 2020.
 Both times, the number of projects developed on the Ethereum network skyrocketed, bringing congestion to the network.
 In many instances, Ethereum gas fees can be outrageous for most use cases.
 However, rising gas fees demonstrate that there are real use cases for Ethereum.